pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

 ### I do see not my workspaces

-Make sure that your workspaces are syncable (enable settings in workspace menu)
+Make sure that your workspaces can be synchronized (enable settings in workspace menu)

 ### Unable to create or list folder on local system

-- Macos users might require permissions, **System Preferences > Security & Privacy > Files and Folders** and allow access.
+- macOS users might require permissions, **System Preferences > Security & Privacy > Files and Folders** and allow access.

 ### Missing package (LINUX)